 If you are like me, you don’t have a spare double boiler hanging around your house to melt all your old candles.

-For an easy cleanup, use a oven bag inside the crockpot and throw it away when you are done.
+Use an oven bag inside the crockpot for easy cleanup, and throw it away when you are done.